jon-jacky/Piety/editors/README.md

 - **lines5.txt, lines20.txt, lines40.txt, lines120.txt**: sample text
     files for experimenting with the editor.

-- **noed.py**: editor with no user interface other than the Python interpreter, shows that storage and display modules do not depend on any application.
+- **noed.py**: multi-buffer display editor with no command language or input other than the Python interpreter.

 - **parse.py**: command line parsing for *ed.py*.